Teaching Resources

 Historic Texts

 These texts are provided for historic study only.
-Those interested in learning the Ward Method of instruction are encouraged to study at the International Center for Ward Studies at the Catholic University of America.
+Those interested in learning the Ward Method of instruction are encouraged to study at the International Center for Ward Studies at the Catholic University of America, and the current Ward Method editions are available from Catholic University of America Press.

 Ward-inspired Resources